July 7

 To achieve that goal intrapreneurs use a three step process:

-Identify the risks – Prioritize the risks – Manage the risks
+Identify the assumptions – Prioritize the risks – Manage the risks

 To get started, ask yourself: